Vauxhall Adam review

-The Adam arrived with a choice of dated engines already seen in the Corsa supermini and these units do little to help matters.
+The Adam arrived with a choice of dated engines already seen in the last-generation Corsa supermini and these units do little to help matters.
 Although they will most likely be reliable, on the performance front they don't offer enough power and torque to make the most of the Adam's light chassis.

 Vauxhall has not done well in its ranking in our Driver Power owner satisfaction survey recently.
 It’s gradual slide from 13th-place manufacturer in 2012 to a 26th place finish in 2013 has continued, with the British brand ranking 29th in 2014.

 If you're looking for a spacious family car, you're probably better off with a Corsa or Astra than an Adam with its more compact dimensions.
 There's plenty of room for the driver and front-seat passenger – as well as numerous storage areas and cup-holders – but people sitting in the back will feel distinctly claustrophobic.

 Adults will probably only want to spend short journeys back there, so keep this in mind if you frequently give lifts to friends.
 Sliding front seats make getting into the rear easy at least, and children should be reasonably happy.

 Another word of warning: don't go for the optional larger stereo system if you need a big boot, as the subwoofer in the back takes up a lot of space – although for many customers in this sector audio enjoyment may well matter more than practicality.

 The Vauxhall Adam doesn't quite match its rivals in this area, either.
 The vast majority of the alternatives on sale offer tax-friendly sub-100g/km models in their line-ups but the best the Adam can manage on the CO2 emissions front is 114g/km.

-The 1.0-litre, 1.2-litre and 1.4-litre and the Grand Slam’s 1.4 turbo petrol units all offer similar average fuel economy, ranging between roughly 53mpg and 58mpg.
+The 1.0-litre, 1.2-litre, 1.4-litre and the Grand Slam’s 1.4 turbo petrol units all offer similar average fuel economy, ranging between roughly 53mpg and 58mpg.
 There's no diesel engine available, as Vauxhall believes it would make the car too expensive and the typical Adam buyer doesn't want or need a diesel.
 The low insurance group keeps other running costs under control though.